cuplsensor/cuplcodec/docs/specification/impl.rst

    :status: complete
    :links: CODEC_FEAT_26

-   The function :cpp:func:`sample_updateendstop` alters the elapsed time field, independent of the rest of the URL.
+   The function :cpp:func:`cbuf_setelapsed` alters the elapsed time field, independent of the rest of the URL.
    It is intended that this is called once for each minute after a sample is taken.
 Elapsed time (as an integer) is converted to base64 and written to the end stop.